rukmanigopalan/adlsgen1togen2migrationsamples/src/Bi-directional/Wandisco Set up and Installation.md

 ## Overview

-This quickstart will help in setting up the Azure Linux Virtual Machine (VM) suitable for the Fusion installation.
+This quickstart will help in setting up the Azure Linux Virtual Machine (VM) suitable for the Wandisco Fusion installation.
 Below will be covered:

   *  Azure Linux Virtual Machine (VM) creation using Azure Portal